rdhar/gitops-2024/terraform/development/README.md

-# More Than Certified GitOps 2024 minicamp Terraform documentation
+# More Than Certified GitOps 2024 Minicamp Terraform documentation

 <!-- BEGIN_TF_DOCS -->